RoyH11/RoyH11/README.md

 ### 💻 Software Projects

 - **What's in Your Fridge?** [Code](https://github.com/RoyH11/whats_in_your_fridge)
-    > *A web app that helps users find recipes based on the ingredients they have at home.
+    > *A web app that helps users find recipes based on the ingredients they have at home.*
-    Ongoing work...*

 - **AI Text Summarizer** [Code](https://github.com/RoyH11/ai_summarizer)
     > *A simple web app that summarizes text.